2017 AIA Construction Documents: New Insurance Requirements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide construction counsel through the new insurance provisions of the 2017 American Institute of Architects (AIA) Form.
+This CLE course will guide construction counsel through the new insurance provisions of the 2017 American Institute of Architects (AIA) Form.
 Our panel will discuss critical updates to the insurance requirements, their interplay with other AIA Form provisions, and practical considerations for parties under various contracting scenarios.